son-link/sdwebserver/README.md

 ## Installation

 ### Requirements
-To run the server you will need a web server with PHP and a MySQL or MariaDB database installed.
+To run the server you will need a web server with PHP (8.1 or newer) and a MySQL or MariaDB database installed.

 * Download the code or clone the repository.
 * You have to edit 2 files before uploading to the server: